grafana/mimir/docs/sources/mimir/set-up/_index.md

 How you choose to deploy Mimir depends upon your tracing needs.
 Mimir has two deployment modes: monolithic or microservices.

+A [mimir-distributed](https://github.com/grafana/mimir/tree/main/operations/helm/charts/mimir-distributed) Helm chart that deploys Grafana Mimir in [microservices mode]({{< relref "../../references/architecture/deployment-modes/index.md#microservices-mode" >}}) is available in the [grafana/helm-charts](https://grafana.github.io/helm-charts/) Helm repository.

+Alternatively, you can use a set of Jsonnet files to deploy Grafana Mimir in microservices mode using Jsonnet and Tanka.

 Read [Plan your deployment]({{< relref "./deployment" >}}) to determine the best method to deploy Mimir.